Ginny & Georgia: Critical response

 For the first season, review aggregator Rotten Tomatoes reported an approval rating of 68% based on 31 critic reviews, with an average rating of 6.2/10.
 The website's critics consensus reads, "If Ginny & Georgia can't quite pull off its tonally ambitious first season, it's at least entertaining to watch it try."
-Metacritic gave the first season a weighted average score of 62 out of 100 based on 15 critic reviews, indicating "generally favorable reviews".
+Metacritic gave the first season a weighted average score of 62 out of 100 based on 15 critic reviews, indicating "generally favorable".

-Kristen Baldwin of Entertainment Weekly gave the first season a B- and wrote a review saying, "Ginny & Georgia wants us to love the way that Georgia always manages to stay one step ahead...
+Kristen Baldwin of Entertainment Weekly gave the first season a B− and wrote a review saying, "Ginny & Georgia wants us to love the way that Georgia always manages to stay one step ahead...
 Instead, I kept hoping that Child Protective Services would finally catch up."
 Melanie McFarland of Salon said, "playing with class conflict in a show like this is easy.
 Leaning into other essential American ugliness while permeating the plot's intrigue with black humor and snark is a more challenging knit.
 This show blends all of these emotional colors nicely while also ensuring that neither Ginny nor Georgia or anyone else comes off as one-dimensional."
 Allison Shoemaker at RogerEbert.com complimented the show's depiction of a 15-year-old.
 "The writers and Gentry together do an especially nice job of capturing the endless conflicting impulses that make being 15 such a nightmare and thrill; Ginny often struggles to understand herself, but it's clear that Gentry knows her intimately."
-Lucy Mangan of The Guardian labeled it, "Desperate Housewives meets Gilmore Girls meets Buffy."
+Lucy Mangan of The Guardian labeled it, "Desperate Housewives meets Gilmore Girls meets Buffy".
 Proma Khosla of Mashable calls out "the magnetism of Georgia and anyone she meets, Max's tenderness, [and] the rollercoaster of adolescent female friendship" as key components of the show.
 Reviewing the series' first season for Rolling Stone, Alan Sepinwall gave a rating of 3/5.
 When comparing the series to Gilmore Girls, he said: "There's also one area where Ginny & Georgia has a clear leg up on its predecessor: It understands from the jump that it's not especially healthy to have a mom who wants to be your best friend and is reluctant to fully grow up herself."

 The second season has a 60% approval rating on Rotten Tomatoes, based on 10 reviews, with an average rating of 6.5/10.
 The website's critics consensus states, "Ginny & Georgia continues to strain credulity in its search for topical drama, but fans of the first season ought to still enjoy this sudsy sophomore outing."
-On Metacritic, the second season has a weighted average score of 71 out of 100 based on 5 reviews, indicating "generally favorable reviews".
+On Metacritic, the second season has a weighted average score of 71 out of 100 based on 5 reviews, indicating "generally favorable".